redis/redis-doc/topics/modules-api-ref.md

 For a given server event and subevent, return zero if the subevent is not supported and non-zero otherwise.

+<span id="section-module-configurations-api"></span>

+## Module Configurations API

+<span id="RedisModule_RegisterStringConfig"></span>

+### `RedisModule_RegisterStringConfig`

+    int RedisModule_RegisterStringConfig(RedisModuleCtx *ctx,
+                                         const char *name,
+                                         const char *default_val,
+                                         unsigned int flags,
+                                         RedisModuleConfigGetStringFunc getfn,
+                                         RedisModuleConfigSetStringFunc setfn,
+                                         RedisModuleConfigApplyFunc applyfn,
+                                         void *privdata);

+Create a string config that Redis users can interact with via the Redis config file, `CONFIG SET`, `CONFIG GET`, and `CONFIG REWRITE` commands.

+The actual config value is owned by the module, and the `getfn`, `setfn` and optional `applyfn` callbacks that are provided to Redis in order to access or manipulate the value.
+The `getfn` callback retrieves the value from the module, while the `setfn` callback provides a value to be stored into the module config.
+The optional `applyfn` callback is called after a `CONFIG SET` command modified one or more configs using the `setfn` callback and can be used to atomically apply a config after several configs were changed together.
+If there are multiple configs with `applyfn` callbacks set by a single `CONFIG SET` command, they will be deduplicated if their `applyfn` function and `privdata` pointers are identical, and the callback will only be run once.
+Both the `setfn` and `applyfn` can return an error if the provided value is invalid or cannot be used.
+The config also declares a type for the value that is validated by Redis and provided to the module.
+The config system provides the following types:

+* Redis String: Binary safe string data.
+* Enum: One of a finite number of string tokens, provided during registration.
+* Numeric: 64 bit signed integer, which also supports min and max values.
+* Bool: Yes or no value.

+The `setfn` callback is expected to return `REDISMODULE_OK` when the value is successfully applied.
+It can also return `REDISMODULE_ERR` if the value can't be applied, and the *err pointer can be set with a `RedisModuleString` error message to provide to the client.
+This `RedisModuleString` will be freed by redis after returning from the set callback.

+All configs are registered with a name, a type, a default value, private data that is made available in the callbacks, as well as several flags that modify the behavior of the config.
+The name must only contain alphanumeric characters or dashes.
+The supported flags are:

+* `REDISMODULE_CONFIG_DEFAULT`: The default flags for a config.
+This creates a config that can be modified after startup.
+* `REDISMODULE_CONFIG_IMMUTABLE`: This config can only be provided loading time.
+* `REDISMODULE_CONFIG_SENSITIVE`: The value stored in this config is redacted from all logging.
+* `REDISMODULE_CONFIG_HIDDEN`: The name is hidden from `CONFIG GET` with pattern matching.
+* `REDISMODULE_CONFIG_PROTECTED`: This config will be only be modifiable based off the value of enable-protected-configs.
+* `REDISMODULE_CONFIG_DENY_LOADING`: This config is not modifiable while the server is loading data.
+* `REDISMODULE_CONFIG_MEMORY`: For numeric configs, this config will convert data unit notations into their byte equivalent.

+Default values are used on startup to set the value if it is not provided via the config file or command line.
+Default values are also used to compare to on a config rewrite.

+Notes:

+ 1. On string config sets that the string passed to the set callback will be freed after execution and the module must retain it.
+ 2. On string config gets the string will not be consumed and will be valid after execution.

+Example implementation:

+    RedisModuleString *strval;
+    int adjustable = 1;
+    RedisModuleString *getStringConfigCommand(const char *name, void *privdata) {
+        return strval;
+    }

+    int setStringConfigCommand(const char *name, RedisModuleString *new, void *privdata, RedisModuleString **err) {
+       if (adjustable) {
+           RedisModule_Free(strval);
+           RedisModule_RetainString(NULL, new);
+           strval = new;
+           return REDISMODULE_OK;
+       }
+       *err = RedisModule_CreateString(NULL, "Not adjustable.", 15);
+       return REDISMODULE_ERR;
+    }
+    ...
+    RedisModule_RegisterStringConfig(ctx, "string", NULL, REDISMODULE_CONFIG_DEFAULT, getStringConfigCommand, setStringConfigCommand, NULL, NULL);

+If the registration fails, `REDISMODULE_ERR` is returned and one of the following errno is set:
+* EINVAL: The provided flags are invalid for the registration or the name of the config contains invalid characters.
+* EALREADY: The provided configuration name is already used.

+<span id="RedisModule_RegisterBoolConfig"></span>

+### `RedisModule_RegisterBoolConfig`

+    int RedisModule_RegisterBoolConfig(RedisModuleCtx *ctx,
+                                       const char *name,
+                                       int default_val,
+                                       unsigned int flags,
+                                       RedisModuleConfigGetBoolFunc getfn,
+                                       RedisModuleConfigSetBoolFunc setfn,
+                                       RedisModuleConfigApplyFunc applyfn,
+                                       void *privdata);

+Create a bool config that server clients can interact with via the `CONFIG SET`, `CONFIG GET`, and `CONFIG REWRITE` commands.
+See [`RedisModule_RegisterStringConfig`](#RedisModule_RegisterStringConfig) for detailed information about configs.

+<span id="RedisModule_RegisterEnumConfig"></span>

+### `RedisModule_RegisterEnumConfig`

+    int RedisModule_RegisterEnumConfig(RedisModuleCtx *ctx,
+                                       const char *name,
+                                       int default_val,
+                                       unsigned int flags,
+                                       const char **enum_values,
+                                       const int *int_values,
+                                       int num_enum_vals,
+                                       RedisModuleConfigGetEnumFunc getfn,
+                                       RedisModuleConfigSetEnumFunc setfn,
+                                       RedisModuleConfigApplyFunc applyfn,
+                                       void *privdata);

+Create an enum config that server clients can interact with via the `CONFIG SET`, `CONFIG GET`, and `CONFIG REWRITE` commands.
+Enum configs are a set of string tokens to corresponding integer values, where the string value is exposed to Redis clients but the value passed Redis and the module is the integer value.
+These values are defined in `enum_values`, an array of null-terminated c strings, and `int_vals`, an array of enum values who has an index partner in `enum_values`.
+Example Implementation:
+     const char *enum_vals[3] = {"first", "second", "third"};
+     const int int_vals[3] = {0, 2, 4};
+     int enum_val = 0;

+     int getEnumConfigCommand(const char *name, void *privdata) {
+         return enum_val;
+     }

+     int setEnumConfigCommand(const char *name, int val, void *privdata, const char **err) {
+         enum_val = val;
+         return REDISMODULE_OK;
+     }
+     ...
+     RedisModule_RegisterEnumConfig(ctx, "enum", 0, REDISMODULE_CONFIG_DEFAULT, enum_vals, int_vals, 3, getEnumConfigCommand, setEnumConfigCommand, NULL, NULL);

+See [`RedisModule_RegisterStringConfig`](#RedisModule_RegisterStringConfig) for detailed general information about configs.

+<span id="RedisModule_RegisterNumericConfig"></span>

+### `RedisModule_RegisterNumericConfig`

+    int RedisModule_RegisterNumericConfig(RedisModuleCtx *ctx,
+                                          const char *name,
+                                          long long default_val,
+                                          unsigned int flags,
+                                          long long min,
+                                          long long max,
+                                          RedisModuleConfigGetNumericFunc getfn,
+                                          RedisModuleConfigSetNumericFunc setfn,
+                                          RedisModuleConfigApplyFunc applyfn,
+                                          void *privdata);

+Create an integer config that server clients can interact with via the `CONFIG SET`, `CONFIG GET`, and `CONFIG REWRITE` commands.
+See [`RedisModule_RegisterStringConfig`](#RedisModule_RegisterStringConfig) for detailed information about configs.

+<span id="RedisModule_LoadConfigs"></span>

+### `RedisModule_LoadConfigs`

+    int RedisModule_LoadConfigs(RedisModuleCtx *ctx);

+Applies all pending configurations on the module load.
+This should be called after all of the configurations have been registered for the module inside of `RedisModule_OnLoad`.
+This API needs to be called when configurations are provided in either `MODULE LOADEX` or provided as startup arguments.

 <span id="section-key-eviction-api"></span>